 By the Victorian Era it was common knowledge that rats carried diseases, and thousands of them were known to infest London sewers, factories, and homes just like they had infested France in Montfaucon in 1828.
 In the seasons when rats overran London, rat catchers were in high demand.
 Moreover, rats could be a big problem as reported by one Victorian rat catcher:

 “One pair of rats … with their progeny, will produce in three years no less a number than 646,808 rats, which will consume day by day as much food as 64,680 men, leaving eight rats to starve.”

 To solve the rat problem, the demand for rat catchers can be demonstrated by William Jures.
-He often ran ads for rat catching positions with his ads reading:
+He often ran ads for rat catching positions with his want ads reading:

 “Rats!
 Rats!!
 Rats!!!
 Wanted, engagements for exterminating the above Pests – Apply to William Jures, Professional Rat Catcher (with box traps), New steads, Cathill, late of Saddler’s Hall.

 Many children preferred catching rats to cleaning chimneys, working in coal mines, or hawking wares.
 One reason rat catching was popular with the youth was because it was lucrative.
 De-ratting English manors and businesses earned rat catchers wages that ranged from two shillings to one pound.
 However, because rat catchers had to make an investment and at least own a terrier or a ferret, many rat catchers were older youths.

 Rat catchers were also rat killers.
 To kill a rat was a straight forward task.
 Rat catchers often claimed to have alluring secret poisons, but in reality their prime rat-killing poison was plain old arsenic.
 The arsenic was mixed with “toasted cheese, or bacon, or fried liver, or tallow, or oatmeal.”